Admiralty Interview Board: Application process

 Officer applicants for the Royal Navy undertake initial suitability testing and interviews at an Armed Forces Careers Office (AFCO).
 All applicants complete a common recruitment test (RT) with varying score thresholds depending on branch, before having a formal 'sift' interview.
 RM applicants must also complete and pass the potential officers course (POC).
 RFA applicants conduct all career discussions and their sift interview at Portsmouth, rather than their local AFCO.

 Once initial suitability has been assessed and a preferred specialisation identified, the candidate will be loaded onto a board.
-Boards are undertaken over a two-day period with candidates being applicants to the Royal Navy, Royal Marines or Royal Fleet Auxiliary - boards are mixed with potential RN, RM and RFA candidates expected to demonstrate the same leadership potential and work together.
 Successful completion of the board is a precursor to possible selection as a candidate for training.

 The board is not itself competitive, with candidates being scored on their performance.
 The score is then used to select candidates for initial officer training.

-The Board
+Pre-2020 Board Format

-The Board consists of a range of academic, physical, mental and aptitude tests assessing suitability for future employment.
-Potential Officers for the Royal Marines will also be required to undertake a Potential Officers' Course at the Commando Training Centre Royal Marines (CTCRM) at Lympstone and Aircrew candidates will have taken Flying Aptitude Tests at RAF Cranwell prior to attending the AIB.
+The Board consisted of a range of academic, physical, mental and aptitude tests assessing suitability for future employment.
+Potential Officers for the Royal Marines would also be required to undertake a Potential Officers' Course at the Commando Training Centre Royal Marines (CTCRM) at Lympstone and Aircrew candidates would have taken Flying Aptitude Tests at RAF Cranwell prior to attending the AIB.